kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. repeat step 2 in an exponential back-off loop until the `COSIDriver` has been created or we timeout.
 1. a timeout fails the sidecar.

+Sidecar restart resiliency is needed so that it can distinguish between its own `COSIDriver` already existing vs. failing on driver name collision.

+**Note:** the `COSIDriver` object is expected to be deleted when the sidecar exits.

 ## Workflows

 ### Greenfield Buckets

 #### Create Bucket

-1. The user creates `Bucket` in the app’s namespace.
+1. The user creates a `Bucket` in the app’s namespace.
-1. The COSI Controller detects the Bucket and creates a `BucketContent` object containing driver-relevant data.
+1. The COSI controller detects the `Bucket` and creates a `BucketContent` containing driver-relevant data.
-1. The sidecar detects the `BucketContent` and issues a _CreateBucket()_ rpc with any parameters defined in the `BucketClass`.
+1. The sidecar detects the `BucketContent` and issues a _CreateBucket()_ rpc with parameters defined in the `BucketClass`.
-1. The driver provisions the bucket and returns pertinent endpoint, credential, and metadata information.
+1. The driver creates the bucket and returns pertinent endpoint, credential, and metadata information.
-1. The sidecar creates a Secret in it's namespace containing endpoint and credential information and an owner reference to the BucketContent.
+1. The sidecar creates a Secret in its namespace containing endpoint and credential information and an owner reference to the `BucketContent`.
 1. The COSI controller copies the sidecar's secret to the `Bucket`'s namespace.
+1. The COSI controller adds a finalizer to the `BucketContent`, `Bucket`, and app secret.
+1. The COSI controller sets owner references on the `Bucket` and secret.
+Note: the `BucketContent` being cluster-scoped does not have an owner reference.
-1. The workflow ingests the Secret to begin operation.
+1. The workflow ingests the app Secret to begin operation.

 #### Delete Bucket

-1. The user deletes their `Bucket`, which blocks, due to a finalizer, until backend deletion operations complete.
+1. The user deletes their `Bucket`, which blocks due to a finalizer, until backend deletion operations complete.
 1. The COSI controller detects the update and deletes the `BucketContent`, which also blocks until backend deletion operations complete.
 1. The sidecar detects this and issues a _DeleteBucket()_ rpc to the driver.
 It passes pertitent data stored in the `BucketContent`.
 1. The driver deletes the bucket from the object store and responds with no error.
-1. The sidecar removes the `BucketContent`'s finalizer.
-The `BucketContent` and the sidecar Secret are garbage collected.
+1. The sidecar sets the `BucketContent`'s status to indicate the delete occurred.
+1. The COSI controller deletes the `BucketContent` and app secret.
-1. The COSI controller removes the finalizer on the `Bucket`.
-The `Bucket` and the app Secret are garbage collected.
+1. The COSI controller removes the `Bucket`, app secret, and `BucketContent` finalizers so they are garbage collected.

 ### Brownfield Buckets